WanguiAnalyst90/SQL_project_For_MumsWhoCode_Bootcamp/Task.md

 Note
 We have gone over the ways that you can import a .csv file into the PostgreSQL database but [this resource][ ](https://www.youtube.com/watch?v=6Jf7eTkIaR4)https://www.youtube.com/watch?v=6Jf7eTkIaR4summarizes it, in case you need a refresher.

+## Part 2: Data Cleaning
+As always, once you have received any dataset, your first task is to orient yourself to the data contained within.
+While exploring the data, you should keep an eye out for any of potential data issues that need to be cleaned.

+In your copy of the cleaning_data.md file, describe what issues you addressed by cleaning the data and provide the queries you executed to clean the data.

+## Part 3: Starting with Questions
+This database provides data on Summary information and metrics for AirBnB listings in Cape Town.

+In the starting_with_questions.md file there are 5 questions you need to answer using the data.
+For each question, be sure to include: The queries you used to answer the question and The answer to the question

+## Part 4: Starting with Data
+Consider the data you have available to you.

+In the starting_with_data.md file, write 3 - 5 new questions that you could answer with this database.
+For each question, include The queries you used to answer the question The answer to the question